-If you need advice about bats, both Natural England and the Bat Conservation Trust have produced guidance for roost owners, site developers and managers, as well as guidance about legislation and licence requirements.
+If you need advice about bats, both GOV.UK and the Bat Conservation Trust have produced guidance for roost owners, site developers and managers, as well as guidance about legislation and licence requirements.
 The Bat Conservation Trust also gives advice via the National Bat Helpline.

 You should talk to Natural Resources Wales before you start any structural or unusually noisy work, erect lighting, or fell or prune trees, if you suspect bats may be roosting nearby.
 Natural Resources Wales will give advice on the best way of working.
 If you find any bats when you are working on a property or tree you should stop work immediately and contact Natural Resources Wales for advice.